Lewis Glass

-He was awarded a Member of the Order of the British Empire in 1995, Colonial Special Constabulary Medal in 2010 and both the Queens Golden Jubilee and Queens Diamond Jubilee Medals.
+He was awarded a Member of the Order of the British Empire in 1995, Colonial Special Constabulary Medal in 2010 and both the Queen's Golden Jubilee and Queen's Diamond Jubilee Medals.

 Family

-Glass was born on 6 April 1948 to Godfrey Glass and Cathleen(Green).
-His father was the son of Robert Franklin Glass, son of Thomas Jordan Glass, a casualty of the 1885 Tristan da Cunha lifeboat disaster, and son of the islands founder William Glass.

-Glass is the cousin of Albert Glass, Conrad Glass, James Glass and Anne Green former Chief Islanders.
+Glass was born on 6 April 1948 to Godfrey Glass and Cathleen (Green).
+His father was the son of Robert Franklin Glass, son of Thomas Jordan Glass, a casualty of the 1885 Tristan da Cunha lifeboat disaster, and son of the island's founder William Glass.
+Glass is the cousin of former Chief Islanders Albert Glass, Conrad Glass, James Glass and Anne Green.